 If you have to appear in Court and do not have a lawyer, you may be able to get free legal advice at the courthouse from a Duty Counsel lawyer.
-You may have to show that you cannot afford to pay for a lawyer.
-Duty Counsel lawyers are available in most family courthouses.
-They can explain the Court’s process, help you prepare documents for Court, or help you negotiate a settlement.
+You may have to show that you do not have money to pay a lawyer.
+Duty Counsel lawyers will be at most family courthouses.
+They can explain the Court’s process, help you prepare documents for Court, or help you try to settle your matter.
 In some cases, Duty Counsel may be able to represent you in Court, for simple matters.

 At some family law Courts, you can also get help from law students.
 Law students can help people who do not have a lawyer to fill out Court forms.

 If you or your partner starts a Family Court case, in most cases, you will each have to attend an information program that explains the Court process and provides local resources for families going through separation and/or divorce.
-Mandatory Information Programs (mIPs) are available at Family Court locations across Ontario.
+Mandatory Information Programs (MIP) are available at Family Court locations across Ontario.
 The information is also available online.
 To find a family mediator and information service provider who provides the program in your area, click on the following link: https://www.attorneygeneral.jus.gov.on.ca/english/family/service_provider_by_family_court_location.php

-Mediation is a way that partners can agree to settle their differences outside of the courtroom, with the help of a mediator, who is a third person accepted and trusted by the partners.
-The government provides family mediators in all Family Courts in Ontario.
-These services are available at the courthouse, free for cases that are scheduled in Court on that day.
+Mediation is a way that partners can agree to settle their problems outside of the courtroom, with the help of a mediator, who is a third person that both partners accept and trust.
+Family mediators are available in all Family Courts in Ontario.
+You can speak to a family mediator about your case for free if your case is scheduled in Court on that day.